 Using cucumbers that are too big

-Boiling (or not boiling)
+Boiling (or not boiling) your vegetables

-You’re only pickling pickles!
+You’re only pickling cucumbers!